 Different types of data are subject to different retention periods, and businesses today are collecting more information about their customers than ever before.

 Data compliance comes at a cost, but organizations must enforce data retention as a part of their overall data storage strategy.

 Perhaps the most consequential aspect of data compliance is how security creeps into the proceedings.

-Many regulatory frameworks include breach notification rules, requiring that businesses alert their customers if their data has leaked, not to mention penalties for mishandling data.
-Naturally, businesses will want to avoid this altogether by ensuring that their data security and storage priorities are aligned.
+Many regulatory frameworks include breach notification rules, requiring businesses to alert customers if their data is leaked and incur penalties for mishandling data.
+The only way for businesses to avoid this type of penalty is by ensuring data security and storage priorities are aligned.

 Data compliance involves protecting regulated information from misuse, often requiring storage arrays and other storage systems to support cryptography schemes while continuing to deliver high performance levels.

 - Create a data compliance policy.
 This policy should outline your organization’s approach to data protection, privacy, and compliance.
 It should include data collection, processing, storage, sharing, retention, and disposal guidelines.

 - Implement strong data security measures.
 This includes using encryption, access controls, firewalls, and other security technologies to protect sensitive data from unauthorized access, disclosure, alteration, or destruction.